Minor third interval

 Ascending minor third intervals

-A list with ascending minor third intervals:
+A list of ascending minor third intervals:

 - C – Eb